jessepav/lacygoill-wiki-backup/awk/sed.md

 Both.

 `\<` and `\>` are not influenced by the syntax of the regex.
-They're  always interpreted  the same  way,  as anchors,  regardless of  whether they're backslashed.
+They're always  interpreted the same  way, as anchors,  and they must  always be backslashed.

 ## What are the differences between BRE and the magic mode in Vim?